Farhan-Faisal/STM_N-Back_Training_Aphasia/README.md

 - Loads word csv file into a pandas dataframe
 - Filters rows for frequency (4.0 Zipfvalue < 5.0)
 - Gets syllables of each word
-    - Uses cmudict from nltk
+    - Uses cmu_dict from nltk
 - Filters rows for syllables (1 < syllable < 2)
-- Replaces each word with its correcponding lemma
+- Replaces each word with its corresponding lemma
     - Uses WordNetLemmatizer for this
 - Discards rows not found in cmudict
 - Discards profane words and names
-- Formats dataframe into SOS compatible input
+- Formats dataframe into SOS-compatible input
 - Outputs dataframe as a tab delimited txt file
     - File Named "sos_input.txt"